DURATION – 15 Nights / 16 Days

 We board a coach for a 4-kilometre ride to the Everest Base Camp area.
 We climb a small ridge, covered with prayer flags, to a vantage point where we get an unobstructed view of Mt.
 Everest and the open Tibetan plateau leading to the Camp II area.

-On the way back we can spend some time at Dza Rongphu, where we can spend some time at the tented city for a cup of tea/ noodle soup or shop for souvenirs or even send a post card from the mobile post office.
-On the way back we can spend some time at Dza Rongphu, where we can spend some time at the tented city for a cup of tea/ noodle soup or shop for souvenirs or even send a post card from the mobile post office.
+On the way back we can spend some time at Dza Rongphu, the tented city for a cup of tea/ noodle soup or shop for souvenirs or even send a post card from the mobile post office.

 Our return journey takes us past Rongbuk back to Tingri.
 This takes about 4 hours.